 The LG 32GK850G is better than the Samsung CF791.
 The LG 32GK850G has a faster pixel response time, and thus the blur trail in fast action content is smaller.
 The LG 32GK850G has a faster refresh rate and better input lag, and this is great if you play games.
 The LG 32GK850G also has better ergonomics that make it easy to place comfortably.
 The Samsung CF791, on the other hand, supports 4k resolution, is 2 inches larger, and has a curve.

 The design of the Samsung CF791 is very good.
 The stand supports it well and the monitor feels sturdy.
 Due to the stand's design, the monitor looks thick when viewed from the side.
 In general, it has an elegant look and nice cable management that adds to its premium feel.
 The build quality is good and you should have no problems with it.

 The back of the monitor is plain.
 Most of the inputs are housed in a compartment (that comes with a cover) and are pointing downwards so as not to protrude, except the USB ports and the headphone jack.

 It's nice that both the 100x100 and 200x200 (using the included adapter) VESA wall-mount options are available.
 The cable management through the stand is very nice and makes the monitor look clean on the back.

 The monitor is quite thick.
 This is mainly due to its stand and less due to the curvature of the screen, which does mean it has to sit back quite far from a wall.
-If you VESA mount it, it will not protrude too much given its size.
+If you VESA-mount it, it won't protrude too much given its size.

-The Samsung C34F791 does not have a local dimming feature.
+The Samsung C34F791 doesn't have a local dimming feature.
 The video is for reference only.

 Decent SDR peak brightness for this monitor.
 It keeps the same level of brightness across the various bright window sizes and this is great.
 This is fine for most rooms, but may not be bright enough to overcome glare in a bright room.